Geometrization of the local Langlands correspondence: Vector bundles on the Fargues--Fontaine curve

 of $\mathcal O_{X_S}$-modules. \end{proposition}

 \begin{proof} The above constructions show that one has a map $\mathcal O_{X_S}\to \mathcal I(1)$ where $\mathcal I\subset \mathcal O_{X_S}$ is the ideal sheaf of $S^\sharp$, which by Proposition~\ref{prop:degreeonecartier1} is a line bundle.
 To see that this map is an isomorphism, it suffices to check on geometric points, so we can assume that $S=\Spa C$ for some complete algebraically closed extension $C$ of $\Fq$.
-We have now fixed some nonzero global section of $\mathcal O_{X_S}(1)$, which by the above corresponds to some nonzero topologically nilpotent $X=\varpi\in C$, explicitly given by
+We have now fixed some nonzero global section of $\mathcal O_{X_S}(1)$, which by Proposition~\ref{prop:lubintateO1} corresponds to some nonzero topologically nilpotent $\tilde{X}\in C$; explicitly this section is given by

 This is the base change of the function